laravel-presets/inertia/README.md

 npx use-preset laravel-inertia --vue
 ```

-> Currently, only the VLIT stack is available.
+> Currently, only the VITL stack is available.
 If you don't want to use Vue, use the `--no-vue` flag instead.

 # To-do